ewancoder/tyr-ops/gnu.md

 `n2` - will pass by pairs, and etc.

+`-L1` - read one line at a time, when input is multiline.

 ### -I

 `-I` allows specifying a pattern that will be substituted with arguments, instead of just substituting at the end.